 Activity 2: Travel Back in Time at the Museo Inkariy

-We happened upon the Museo Inkariy and we’re so pleased that we found it as this is hands down the most family-friendly museum we visited in Peru.
-Located between the Incan sites of Urubamba and Pisac, this relatively new museum (it opened in June 2014) offers a thrill-filled journey through the pre-Columbian cultures of Peru.
+We happened upon the Museo Inkariy by luck.
+And we’re so pleased that we found it as it turned out to be the most family-friendly museum we visited in Peru.
+Located between the Incan sites of Urubamba and Pisac, this museum offers a thrill-filled journey through the pre-Columbian cultures of Peru.

 The museum is spread out over eight little houses, each house representing one of the major civilisations of the pre-Columbian past.
 In each house, scenes from the past are reconstructed using life-size statues that are so realistic they had the children howling in delight – and terror!
 It’s a fun and interactive way for kids to learn some of the country’s history.